zerotier/docs/docs/rules.md

-When the recipient receives the capability it authenticates it by checking its signature and timestamp and, provided the capability is valid, adds it to the set of capabilities to apply to incoming traffic from the capability’s owner.
-The sender has effectively told the recipient “I can too send this packet!
-Teacher says so!”
+When the recipient receives the capability it authenticates it by checking its signature and timestamp and, provided the capability is valid, adds it to the set of capabilities to apply to incoming traffic from the capability's owner.
+The sender has effectively told the recipient "I can too send this packet!
+Teacher says so!"

 Capabilities allow large systems of rules to be broken down into functional aspects and then distributed intelligently only to those